 Clark Station / Heyser real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and mobile homes.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Clark Station / Heyser neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built between 2000 and the present.

-Unpopulated, and rural, the Clark Station / Heyser neighborhood is one of the least crowded neighborhoods in all of America.
-If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
-According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 91.4% of the neighborhoods in America.
-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The Clark Station / Heyser neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+Uncrowded roads, rural America and space to be the individual you are.
+If you like these characteristics, this neighborhood may fit you.
+With just 37 residents per square mile, Clark Station / Heyser is less crowded than 91.4% of all U.S. neighborhoods.
+Clark Station / Heyser is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, Clark Station / Heyser is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 Clark Station / Heyser has the amazing distinction of housing more same sex couples living together than 98.1% of neighborhoods in the U.S. If you are seeking such a neighborhood, NeighborhoodScout's analysis shows that this is one place that you should consider.

-The neighbors in the Clark Station / Heyser neighborhood in Port Lavaca are lower-middle income, making it a below average income neighborhood.
-NeighborhoodScout's research shows that this neighborhood has an income lower than 63.6% of U.S. neighborhoods.
-With 17.4% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 64.6% of U.S. neighborhoods.
+The neighbors in the Clark Station / Heyser neighborhood in Port Lavaca are middle-income, making it a moderate income neighborhood.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 52.8% of the neighborhoods in America.
+With 15.0% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 61.0% of U.S. neighborhoods.

 The old saying "you are what you eat" is true.
 But it is also true that you are what you do for a living.
 The types of occupations your neighbors have shape their character, and together as a group, their collective occupations shape the culture of a place.

-In the Clark Station / Heyser neighborhood, 55.4% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 20.0% of the residents employed.
-Other residents here are employed in clerical, assistant, and tech support occupations (11.2%), and 8.7% in sales and service jobs, from major sales accounts, to working in fast food restaurants.
+In the Clark Station / Heyser neighborhood, 65.8% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is clerical, assistant, and tech support occupations, with 14.7% of the residents employed.
+Other residents here are employed in manufacturing and laborer occupations (11.0%), and 4.7% in sales and service jobs, from major sales accounts, to working in fast food restaurants.

-In the Clark Station / Heyser neighborhood in Port Lavaca, TX, residents most commonly identify their ethnicity or ancestry as Mexican (26.8%).
-There are also a number of people of German ancestry (7.5%), and residents who report Spanish roots (7.3%), and some of the residents are also of Irish ancestry (5.6%), along with some Asian ancestry residents (2.7%), among others.
-In addition, 10.2% of the residents of this neighborhood were born in another country.
+In the Clark Station / Heyser neighborhood in Port Lavaca, TX, residents most commonly identify their ethnicity or ancestry as Mexican (17.2%).
+There are also a number of people of German ancestry (15.1%), and residents who report Spanish roots (8.9%), and some of the residents are also of Asian ancestry (7.0%), along with some English ancestry residents (5.6%), among others.

 How you get to work – car, bus, train or other means – and how much of your day it takes to do so is a large quality of life and financial issue.
 Especially with gasoline prices rising and expected to continue doing so, the length and means of one's commute can be a financial burden.
 Some neighborhoods are physically located so that many residents have to drive in their own car, others are set up so many walk to work, or can take a train, bus, or bike.
-The greatest number of commuters in Clark Station / Heyser neighborhood spend between 15 and 30 minutes commuting one-way to work (43.6% of working residents), which is shorter than the time spent commuting to work for most Americans.
+The greatest number of commuters in Clark Station / Heyser neighborhood spend under 15 minutes commuting one-way to work (39.4% of working residents), one of the shortest commutes across America.